cedriczirtacic/pam_honeyword/README.md

 $ journalctl -S today | grep pam_honeyword
 Aug 31 03:41:08 dev sshd[12377]: pam_honeyword(sshd:auth): Matching passwords (user: cedric;rhost: 127.0.0.1).
 ```

+By default the module will ban any recognized attempt of brute force using iptables library.
+You can undefine _ BAN _ directive and compile the source again to disable this.

 ### Note
 This is just a test and should not be used on a production server (or any kind of server _unless you improve it 'cause I'm not a great programmer_).